Phonon-mediated spin transport in quantum paraelectric metals: Discussion

 In this study, we have demonstrated that quantum paraelectric metals near ferroelectric quantum criticality can exhibit an unconventional phonon-mediated spin transport in response to an inhomogeneous electric field, an example of spin transport arising from interaction rather than band structure.
 Our rigorous calculations, employing the Kubo formula and a perturbative expansion in electron-phonon interaction, have unveiled that soft transverse optical phonons, with their intrinsic Rashba-type spin-orbit coupling to electrons, can serve as unconventional contributors to the spin conductivity in response to the inhomogeneous electric field.
 Furthermore, the resulting spin conductivity displays a couple of intriguing and unique characteristics.
 One is that it exhibits unconventional quadrupolar symmetry associated with the $\bm{q}$-vector, leading to a possible nonzero response, in contrast to the theoretical prediction for quantum Hall states and Rashba metals, even when $\bm{\nabla} \cdot \bm{E} = 0$.
-The resulting spin current is, therefore, non-uniform, and its observation may require a local spin probe such as the X-ray magnetic circular dichroism \cite{Stohr1999} or the spin-torque transfer ferromagnetic resonance \cite{Wang2018}.
+The resulting spin current is, therefore, non-uniform, and its observation may require a local spin probe such as the X-ray magnetic circular dichroism \cite{Stohr1999} or the spin-torque transfer ferromagnetic resonance \cite{Wang2018}; recent years have seen the successful application of both to the 2D van der Waals materials \cite{Khan2019, Ghosh2023}.
 The other is that it follows distinctive scaling laws in temperature and phonon energy gap; the conductivity increases as temperature rises or the energy gap diminishes, as it is mediated by thermally excited phonons.
 Consequently, the proposed spin transport may be best observed in the vicinity of a ferroelectric quantum criticality, where the phonon energy gap diminishes while thermal effects amplify, even if how much of Fermi liquid theory-based temperature dependence would hold in the quantum critical regime remains to be examined in future research.
-Therefore, the recent report of the ferroelectric quantum critical point in the n-type SrTiO$_3$ may provide one example \cite{Rischau2022, Tomioka2022}; additionally, it would also be interesting to look further and search for other and different instances of interaction-induced spin transport.
+Therefore, the recent report of the ferroelectric quantum critical point in the n-type SrTiO$_3$ may provide one example \cite{annurev:/content/journals/10.1146/annurev-conmatphys-031218-013144, Rischau2022, Tomioka2022}; 2D van der Waals materials may provide other examples of ferroelectric quantum criticality \cite{Wang2023, Guan2018} and hence enhanced interaction-induced spin transport.
 Lastly, we note that the impurity effect on the spin conductivity is an interesting issue to be addressed, {\it e.g.} whether it would be analogous to that of the Rashba metal spin Hall conductivity \cite{PhysRevLett.93.226602, PhysRevB.72.165316}.